MicrosoftDocs/winrt-api/windows.ui.xaml.media.animation/repositionthemetransition.md

 ## -remarks
+The RepositionThemeTransition is not designed to be used with Panels that perform UI virtualization such as the default Panel on a ListView or GridView control.

 ## -examples
 The following example applies a [RepositionThemeTransition](repositionthemetransition.md) to a button.
 When you click the button, its margin changes, which changes its position.
 This position change is animated.